pcafrica/advanced_programming_2023-2024/exercises/05/05-c++_functions_templates.md

    - In descending order based on year, using a **lambda function** as a comparator.
    - In ascending order based on the author name, using a **functor** as a comparator.

 2. Using `std::copy_if`, fill the `filtered_books` variable by extracting from `books` only the books written by a specific author.
-Implement the search functionali using lambdas.
+Implement the search functional using lambdas.

 3. Display the results after each step to check for correctness.